 I was a saver and he was a spender.
 It was a culture shock when $20 didn’t stay in my purse more than two days.

 The wallet was always empty no matter how much I put in.
-Blake enjoyed Starbucks, purchasing lottery tickets, and handing cash to the guy holding a cardboard sign.
+My husband enjoyed Starbucks, purchasing lottery tickets, and handing cash to the guy holding a cardboard sign.

-Blake was in the military and came into our relationship with nothing more than a duffel bag and a few thousand in credit card debt.
-His father had passed away from colon cancer when Blake was just eight years old and his mom worked multiple jobs to keep the family afloat.
-This meant Blake was largely raised by his two older brothers and, if he wanted to eat, he had to figure out how to cook for himself (bonus for me now, he’s an awesome cook!).
+My husband was in the military and came into our relationship with nothing more than a duffel bag and a few thousand in credit card debt.
+His father had passed away from colon cancer when Steve was just eight years old and his mom worked multiple jobs to keep the family afloat.
+This meant Steve was largely raised by his two older brothers and, if he wanted to eat, he had to figure out how to cook for himself (bonus for me now, he’s an awesome cook!).
 His mom turned to alcohol and life was pretty rough.
 He was raised in situational poverty and worked really hard to change his future.

 I was raised in a stable home with parents who weren’t necessarily wealthy but used their money wisely.
 After being awarded a full scholarship to a local community college, I decided that wasn’t the route I wanted to take.
 I went to work, lived at home, and saved, saved, saved.
 I was able to purchase a duplex at the age of 21 and lived in half while renting the other.
 I continued saving for the big picture.